 “CFOs as a group have once again demonstrated their ability to improve on the generation of cash,” says Charles Mulford, an accounting professor at Georgia Tech and co-author of the study.
 “And they’ve done it across the board, in terms of the levers they have to pull and the metrics that we have to measure their performance.”

-In what they call “a notable increase” from the 2015 median of 3.56%, the authors report that the median “free cash profile” for 20 non-financial industries rose to 4.97% in 2017.
-Reported as a percentage of annual revenue, the profile “measures the capacity of a firm to generate free cash flow as it grows revenue,” according to the study, which is based on the financial statements of 2,595 companies with assets greater than $100 million.
+In what they call “a notable increase” from the 2015 median of 3.56%, the authors report that the median “free cash profile” for 20 non-financial industries rose to 4.97% in 2016.
+Reported as a percentage of annual revenue, the profile “measures the capacity of a firm to generate free cash flow as it grows revenue,” according to the study, which is based on 2016 data from the financial statements of 2,595 companies with assets greater than $100 million.

-(In simplest terms, for every dollar of sales growth, the median company can now be expected to throw off about 5 cents of free cash flow,” says Charles Mulford, an accounting professor at Georgia Tech and co-author of the study,” says Charles Mulford, an accounting professor at Georgia Tech and co-author of the study — a rise of a penny over last year’s expectations for this year.)
+In simplest terms, for every dollar of sales growth, the median company can now be expected to throw off about 5 cents of free cash flow,” says Mulford — a rise of a penny over last year’s expectations for this year.

 The 141-basis-point rise in the forward-looking metric stems from the companies’ 2016 performance in four areas: operating cushion, operating working capital, capex, and taxes paid.
 (To learn how the free cash profile is calculated, see “How the Free Cash Profile Works,” below.)

-Defined as operating profit before non-cash depreciation and amortization, the the median operating cushion grew by a whopping 89 basis points.
+Defined as operating profit before non-cash depreciation and amortization, the median operating cushion grew by 44 basis points.
 (See the tables below.)
 In addition to last year’s economic recovery, Mulford attributes companies’ surging profits to improvements in their ability to spawn higher gross margins and slash their selling, general, and administrative expenses.

 To get the biggest cash flow bang out of their surging earnings, companies focused on their ability to remove as much working capital from their operations as possible, Mulford and co-author Mark Jacobson write.
-Last year, the median company cut its operating working capital by 69 basis points, according to the report.
+In 2016, the median company cut its operating working capital by 69 basis points, according to the report.

 Largely, company reductions in working capital stemmed from cutting their accounts receivable, carrying less inventory, taking more time to pay their bills, and getting more of their revenues upfront, according to Mulford.